devnote-dev/devnote-dev/README.md

 # Hello 👋
 My name is Devonte, a "developer" of some sort and photographer of light and nature.
-You can find me on Discord by the tag `dev⨯#1752` as well as contact me via [my server](https://discord.com/invite/XyZQ2U4vA6).
+You can find me on Discord by the tag `dev⨯#1752`, I usually respond to DMs.

 ## Languages I Use
 ![Python](https://img.shields.io/badge/Python-3572A5?style=for-the-badge&logo=python&logoColor=white)